ishitamisra/multithreaded_search_engine/README.md

 # Multithreaded Search Engine (C++)

-A complete, working internet search engine built from scratch in C++17: a multithreaded crawler, a hash-table-based indexer, an on-disk reverse index, a boolean query parser/constraint solver, a relevance ranker (TF-IDF + PageRank + heuristics), a command-line UI, and an HTTP UI.
+A  working internet search engine built in C++17: includes a multithreaded crawler, a hash-table-based indexer, an on-disk reverse index, a boolean query parser/constraint solver, a relevance ranker (TF-IDF + PageRank + heuristics), a command-line UI, and an HTTP UI.

-It follows the seven-level project plan from the University of Michigan EECS 440 course project ("Basic plan for your project").
-See [Level mapping](#level-mapping) below for exactly where each requirement lives in the code.

 ![Search results for "ucla computer science" against a real crawl of cs.ucla.edu, showing highlighted matches, snippets, and relevance scores](docs/search-ui.png)